Skip to main content

 Surprise!
 Donald Trump Wins Support From An Anti-Immigrant Icon

-One of Congress’ most vocal opponents of immigration, Rep. Lou Barletta, R-Pa., endorsed Donald Trump today in an interview with the Washington Post, hailing the billionaire mogul for turning the GOP into “the party of America first.”
+One of Congress’ most vocal opponents of immigration, Rep. Lou Barletta, R-Pa., endorsed Donald Trump today in an interview with the Washington Post(link is external), hailing the billionaire mogul for turning the GOP into “the party of America first.”

 “Donald Trump’s voice is resonating with average Americans who feel their voice has been lost by their party,” Barletta said in a phone interview.
 “I believe this will become a new Republican Party, one that we should embrace.
 We should be the party of working men and women, the party of America first.”